North Carolina Sports Betting: News, Laws and Industry Updates

 • May 2, 2024:

-A ban on prop bets in college sports may be coming to North Carolina.
-Durham Democratic Rep. Marcia Morey has filed a bill to ban prop bets on college sports in the state, following other states that have already instituted similar bans.
-WRAL-News reports that House Bill 967 would ban bets on individual statistics, such as points, assists, rebounds, or total yards, as well as in-person sports wagers at sports facilities for eight hours before or during any college sports event.
+Durham Democratic Rep. Marcia Morey filed a bill to ban prop bets on college sports in North Carolina, following other states that instituted similar bans.
+WRAL-News reports that House Bill 967 would ban bets on individual statistics, such as points, assists, rebounds, and total yards.
+It would also disallow in-person sports wagers at sports facilities for eight hours before or during any college sports event.

 • April 20, 2024:

-Underdog Champions, a peer-to-peer fantasy contest in which participants create a roster of 2, 3, 4, or 5 athletes, is available in North Carolina.
-Underdog Pick’em, a daily fantasy sports platform, had previously pulled its paid contests from the state to seek an online sports betting license.
+Underdog Champions, a peer-to-peer fantasy contest where participants create rosters of two to five athletes, is available in North Carolina.
+Underdog Pick’em, a Daily Fantasy Sports (DFS) platform, had previously pulled its paid contests from the state to seek an online betting license.

 • April 16, 2024: